 When Arnulf rebelled against the crown in 1102, Henry I seized Pembroke Castle.
 Henry gave Nest, widow of Rhys (and Henry's own mistress), in marriage to Gerald de Windsor, who now acted as the king's steward.
 Henry established an intentional settlement, or borough, outside the castle, and set up a mint there.
 Henry then invited settlers from Flanders and England to inhabit his new borough, which became something of a heartland for the enclave known as 'little England beyond Wales'.

 Henry's successor, King Stephen, granted Pembroke to Gilbert de Clare, who he named the first Earl of Pembroke.
-However, Gilbert's son, Richard 'Strongbow' de Clare incurred Henry's wrath, and the king seized Pembroke.
+However, Gilbert's son, Richard 'Strongbow' de Clare incurred Henry II's wrath, and the king seized Pembroke.
 He eventually relented, but when Richard died without a male heir in 1176 Henry made Richard's daughter Isabel a royal ward.

 When Isabel reached 17 Henry granted her in marriage to one of his most loyal supporters, William Marshall, who he named Earl of Pembroke.
 It is thanks to William Marshall - and the not inconsiderable fortune that Isabel de Clare brought with her - that Pembroke Castle was transformed into one of the finest castles in Britain.

 Unfortunately, Marshall's five sons proved singularly ineffective, and each inherited in turn, then died without heirs.
 In 1220 Llewelyn the Great invaded the Pembroke estates, but the townsfolk of Pembroke paid a sizeable fee of 100 pounds to ensure that he did not attack either the castle or the town.